On this page:

 I have strong experience in the following areas:

-- Immigration advising, with excellent knowledge of F-1 student visa regulations and the ability to interpret the “gray areas” to create/support institutional policy and practices; SEVIS DSO;
+- Immigration advising, with excellent knowledge of U.S. F-1 student visa regulations and the ability to interpret the “gray areas” to create/support institutional policy and practices; previously a SEVIS DSO;

 - Management, including:

-- Overseeing an Admissions/Recruitment Department at a highly respected Intensive English Program (IEP);
+- Overseeing the Admissions/Recruitment department at a highly respected Intensive English Program (IEP);

 - Special projects and events, both domestically and internationally; this includes planning complex events in other markets and bringing delegations for on-site visits;